Last Updated: May 13, 2026

 3. FJARDE Background Light

-An attempt at an ADA backlight aquarium back clone.
-It is cheaper than ADA and offers a few extra features.
+An ADA backlight aquarium background clone.
+Cheaper than ADA with a few extra features.

 Pros and Cons